What Is Impetigo?

 To keep impetigo from spreading to other parts of the body, the doctor or nurse will probably recommend covering infected areas with gauze and tape or a loose plastic bandage.
 Keep your child's fingernails short and clean to prevent scratching that could lead to a worse infection.

 Keeping skin clean can help prevent impetigo.
 Kids should wash their hands well and often and take baths or showers regularly.
 Pay special attention to skin injuries (cuts, scrapes, bug bites, etc.), areas of eczema, and rashes such as poison ivy.
 Keep these areas clean and covered.

 Anyone in your family with impetigo should keep their fingernails cut short and the impetigo sores covered with gauze and tape.

-Prevent impetigo infection from spreading among family members by making sure everyone uses their own clothing, sheets, razors, soaps, and towels.
-Separate the infected person's bed linens, towels, and clothing, and wash these items in hot water.
+To prevent impetigo from spreading among family members, make sure everyone uses their own clothing, sheets, razors, soaps, and towels.
+Separate the bed linens, towels, and clothing of anyone with impetigo, and wash them in hot water.
 Keep the surfaces of your kitchen and household clean.

-Call the doctor if your child has signs of impetigo, especially if he or she has been exposed to a family member or classmate with the infection.
+Call the doctor if any of your kids have signs of impetigo, especially if they've been around a family member or classmate with the infection.